UN agency: Iran increases highly enriched uranium stockpile | Headlines

 - Country:

-In its quarterly report, the International Atomic Energy Agency said that according to its assessment, as of Oct 22, Iran has an estimated 62.3 kilogrammes (137.3 pounds) of uranium enriched to up to 60% fissile purity.
+In its quarterly report, the International Atomic Energy Agency said that according to its assessment, as of Oct.
+22, Iran has an estimated 62.3 kilograms (137.3 pounds) of uranium enriched to up to 60% fissile purity.
 That amounts to an increase of 6.7 kilograms since the IAEA's last report in September.

 That enrichment to 60% purity is one short, technical step away from weapons-grade levels of 90%.
 Nonproliferation experts have warned in recent months that Iran now has enough 60%-enriched uranium to reprocess into fuel for at least one nuclear bomb.